Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - Changes in the .htaccess file: This configuration file controls server behavior, and incorrect changes can disrupt site functionality.

 Remember that technical issues happen at any time.
 You need to stay on top of them through regular and automated audits.
-GSC comes in handy as it provides daily coverage reports that report on indexing and mobile usability issues.
-It can also help with page load time optimization.
+GSC comes in handy as it provides daily coverage reports on indexing and mobile usability issues.
+It can also help optimize page load time.
 Check for recommendations under the Core Web Vitals.

 Configuring a third-party security plugin can proactively protect you from new website errors, malicious code, and SQL injection attacks.